9 Things To Do In and Around Lexington KY

 We wanted to at least take a peek at the Downtown Georgetown area.
 If we had the time, we would have definitely spent more exploring Georgetown.
 The area is filled with things to do, such as tours, museums, a cultural center, art galleries, restaurants, bakeries, breweries, antique & specialty shops, parks, trails, golfing, horseback riding, and more.
 Downtown includes over 200 buildings the are listed on the National Register of Historic Places.

 My Old Kentucky Foam Brewery was the only place we popped into.
 When we visited they were just newly opened.
 Sadly, they didn’t have any of their own brews on tap, but I would love to go back and try some.
 I loved the atmosphere, and have been following them on social media, where they post lots of fun events.
+Unfortunately, that won’t happen, we have since found out they closed.

 Things to do in Lexington, Kentucky